fabferri/az-pattern/vpn/s2s-vpn-2vpngtw-fqdn/readme.md

 > **NOTE**
 >
-> **The ARM templates requires as mandatory Azure region with avaiablity zone**
+> **The ARM templates require as mandatory Azure region with avaiablity zone**

 The configuration of VPN Gateway is reported in the diagram below:

 [![2]][2]

-Each connctions use FQDN of public IP of remove VPN Gateway.
+Each connection use the FQDN of public IP of the remote VPN Gateway.

 > **NOTE**
 >
-> Before deploying the ARM template you should:
+> Before deploying the ARM template, you should:
 > 1. set the name of your Azure subscription in the files **vpn1.ps1** and **vpn2.ps1**
 > 2. in **vpn1.ps1**:
 >     * the administrator username is specified in variable